1 - KubeFleet quickstart using kind clusters

-to get started with Fleet, which can help you understand how Fleet simiplify the day-to-day multi-cluster management experience with very little setup needed.
+We’ll help you understand KubeFleet’s key architectural components, and introduce the custom resources and processes you can use for day-to-day multi-cluster management experience with very little setup needed.

 Before you begin